Bradley-Hower/201-reading-notes/class-03.md

 Exponentiation assignment - `x **= f()` =  `x = x ** f()`

 What happens when we mix data types?
-If there is a string, a boolean, and a number, the boolean is ignored and the expression evaluates to a string.
+In the below example there is a string, a boolean, and a number.
+The boolean `false` is evaluated as 0, and when combined with a string the final expression evaluates to a string.
+This is because 0 + 10 = 10.
+And when combining strings and numbers, it evluates to a string.
+If the boolean was `true`, it would be evaluated as 1 when being combined with 10.

 For example: